-A. On Mitered cabinet doors center rails are not used but on Cope & Stick (traditional) doors a center rail is placed in all doors over 48-inches.
+A. On Mitered cabinet doors center rails are not used but on Cope & Stick (traditional) doors, a center rail is placed in all doors over 50-inches in height.
 Return to TOP

 Q. Some internet sites quote up to 6 weeks for delivery.
 What is your delivery time?

 A. Our manufacturing time varies from 5-to-8 days, depending on the style of door you have chosen.
 Our average manufacturing time is 7 days.
 Delivery time is determined by Fedex and UPS and is dependent upon distance, which varies between 1 and 5 days.
 So the total time from placing your order and delivery to your home will usually be between 6-and-13 working days.
 Return to TOP